 A Dutch Winter Day Amsterdam Netherlands – The unexpected happened: Finally, after three Winters without any snow Amsterdam turned into a winter wonderland.
 Big snowflakes falling down from the sky covering Dutch bikes, Grachten boats and the beautiful Grachten houses of Amsterdam Jordaan with white fresh snow.
 There is nothing better than to jump in our winter clothes, snap our camera and walk through the capital of the Netherlands on a Winter Day in February.
 And let us tell you, the city of Amsterdam looks very different as you might know from your last attend at Amsterdam Gay Pride!

 We decided to take a walking tour along the Bloemgracht of the Dutch capital towards the famous “Westerkerk” close by the Anna-Frank House and the Homo Monument.
 Although it was cold, it takes some time before the canals are frozen.
-On our way back we stopped at Bilderdijkpark to have a small lunch snack at one of our favorite restaurants of Amsterdam “De Liefde” (The Love).
+On our way back we stopped at Bilderdijkpark to have a small lunch snack at one of our favorite restaurants in Amsterdam.
 We enjoyed the beautiful view of playing dogs, happy people, and falling snowflakes while tasting delicious vegetarian lentil soup for Daan and salmon bread for Karl.
-Join us on our tour through the winter wonderland of Amsterdam and see the beauty of a Snowy Winter Day in Amsterdam through a couple of men‘s eyes.
+Join us on our tour through the winter wonderland of Amsterdam and experience the beauty of snow in Amsterdam through a couple of men‘s eyes.

 A Snowy Dutch Winter Day in Amsterdam

-We started our day wandering around the Amsterdamse Grachten with a walk towards the world famous Bloemgracht in the neighborhood “Joordan”.
+We started our day wandering around the Amsterdamse Grachten with a walk towards the world-famous Bloemgracht in the neighborhood “Jordan”.
 The city experience of the usually very busy streets of Amsterdam was now totally different.
-Almost empty streets and parks around Marnixstraat and Nassaukade with nothing but peacefully snow white nature.
+Almost empty streets and parks around Marnixstraat and Nassaukade with nothing but peacefully snow-white nature.
 The few bikers we saw were driving very slowly to not slide off the road.
 Winter wheels are not common in the Netherlands, neither for cars nor for bikes.
-So it is a good advice for pedestrians and drivers to always pay a little extra attention during winter time in Holland.
+So it is good advice for pedestrians and drivers to always pay a little extra attention during winter time in Holland.